ENGINEERING, TECHNOLOGY AND PRODUCT DEVELOPMENT SERVICES

-Combining judgment and sophisticated analytical and experimental methods, we have a reputation for skill and creativity in the solution of difficult problems.
+Combining judgment and sophisticated analytical and experimental methods, we have a reputation for skill and creativity in the development of new technologies and the solution of difficult problems.

-For over 50 years, world-class engineers have gathered in a bucolic setting near Dartmouth College, the Thayer School of Engineering, and the Dartmouth-Hitchcock Medical Center to solve problems and bring ideas from the drawing board to real-life use.
+For over 50 years, world-class engineers have gathered in this beautiful Upper Valley location to solve problems and bring ideas from the drawing board to real-life use.
 Our efforts have resulted in new companies that dominate their market segment to solutions that have enabled the exploration of Mars and deepest reaches of the universe.
 You can depend on Creare's proven ability to innovate to deliver the competitive advantage and to develop new products in a shorter time-to-market.

 Creare-developed solutions routinely exceed our industry and government customers' expectations.
-The commericalization paths for our innovations include licensing, delivery of specialized products, and highly successful spin-off companies.
+The commercialization paths for our innovations include licensing, delivery of specialized products, and highly successful spin-off companies.

 CREARE IS AN IDEAL PARTNER FOR US.